Understanding Orthorexia: Signs, Symptoms, and Effective Treatment

 Steps to Support Someone with Orthorexia

-• Encourage professional help early.
+• Encourage professional help early

-• Offer support around meals without enforcing control.
+• Offer calm support around meals

-• Celebrate small progress, such as flexibility in food choices.
+• Celebrate small steps toward flexibility

-• Educate yourself about orthorexia and recovery strategies.
+• Learn about eating disorders and recovery

 Conclusion

-Orthorexia may be less recognized than anorexia or bulimia, but it carries serious physical and mental health risks.
-Early recognition, compassionate support, and professional treatment are key to overcoming this disorder.
-If you or someone you love struggles with an unhealthy obsession with healthy eating, seeking help from a specialized eating disorder therapist is a critical first step toward recovery.
+If you or someone you love struggles with an unhealthy obsession with healthy eating, seeking help from a specialized eating disorder therapist is an important first step toward recovery.

 If you are concerned about orthorexia or other eating disorders, contact Ezer Psychotherapy today to schedule a confidential consultation with our experienced therapists.
 Recovery is possible, and support is available.